canaxess/va-ds/webshop/my-wishlist.md

 - **remove from wishlist** is obscured by **Add to cart** button when the text spacing bookmarklet is applied
 ## Highly recommended usability suggestions for screen reader users
 ## Future proofing type suggestions
+- item text i.e. **Micro-Speak Plus digital voice recorder** should be a heading element as new content is introduced